JacobCounts/burger/README.md

-# Eat Da-Burger
+# Burger Time

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-Allows user to add a burger and devour it
+Allows user to add a burger of their choice to a list and then choose to devour it or save it for later.

 ## Table of Contents: